Energy and Environment Program

 Energy Policy Forum

 Leaders from business, government, academia, and non-profit organizations established The Aspen Institute Energy Policy Forum in 1977 to discuss a range of current and emerging energy policy issues.
 Energy Daily has called the invitation only Forum "one of the most venerable and influential gatherings of energy cognoscenti."
 The format relies heavily on dialogue among experts with varied experience and perspectives.
 A few brief discussion-starting presentations begin each half-day session, with the majority of the time reserved for dialogue among the 70 or so participants.
 With an early emphasis on oil import dependence and more recent explorations of climate change and electricity restructuring, the Forum has regularly examined such major questions as fuel choice, development of technology, adequacy of supplies and the role of government.
+It now focuses primarily on electricity.

 The 2012 Forum, “Electricity: Seeking Progress amid Uncertainty,” was chaired by Ernest J. Moniz, Professor of Physics and Engineering Systems, and Director of the Energy Initiative at MIT.
 Topics included regulatory issues affecting the financial model of utilities, the obstacles to the moves toward greater energy efficiency, the challenge of meeting energy and water needs simultaneously, factors affecting utility choices between coal and gas, and the challenges of financing new development.
 Download.